aayush84339/smart-movie-recommendor/README.md

 - OMDB API for movie data
 - Google Gemini API for the mood search feature

-## How to run

-1. Download all the files
-2. Open `index.html` in your browser
-3. Enter your API keys when prompted

 ### Getting API keys

 **OMDB API (required):**
 - Go to https://www.omdbapi.com/apikey.aspx
-- Sign up for free key
-- Free tier gives 1000 requests/day

 **Gemini API (optional, for mood search):**
 - Go to https://aistudio.google.com/app/apikey
-- Create API key
-- Its free to use

 ## Files